konsumer/zerostomp-ideas/README.md

 * Run emulator with `make emu`
 * Press `Ctrl-A` then `X` to exit emulator
 * `sudo poweroff` will cleanly shutdown
 * don't edit files in `patches/` on the host when the emulator is running or they may get corrupt.
-Eventually I will setup network-mount or something to help with this.
+Eventually I will setup network-mount, docker-volume or something to help with this.

 Here is the image-build procedure: